Average 4.5 hour flight

 Want to take a look at our other holidays to Greece?
-Choose from escapes to Kos’ neighbouring Grecian islands like Rhodes, Santorini and Mykonos.
+Choose from escapes to Kos’ neighbouring Grecian islands like a holiday to Crete, Rhodes, Santorini or Mykonos.
 Once you’ve decided, we’ll be ready and waiting to help you book your dream getaway.

 Holidays in Kos are packed with things to see and do.
 Kos is surrounded by clear waters that are perfect for diving, snorkelling and boat trips.
 Inland, explore the island's beautiful countryside on foot, bicycle or horse back.
 Visit historical Kos Town and take a guided tour of the ancient sights.
 Dont miss the giant whirlpoollike seas of Bubble Beach, near Kamari, where underwater volcanic vents give the waters a fascinating froth.
 The water park in Mastichari is a popular family day out.